CmsZwo/AppDeploy/README.md

 ```

 # FTP Deployment
-Running a deployment to ftp will only upload files that were modified or created since last time.
+Running a deployment to ftp will only upload files
+that were modified or created since last time.

 ## Configuration

-### server
+### ftp
 Sets information for connecting to your ftp server.

 ```